kv2461/godot/notes/godot-dodge-the-creeps.md

 - Using the Godot UI, right click on body_entered(body:Node2D)
   - right click to connect and connect a signal to the player
   - know it works if you see a new function _on_body_entered in the player script
+  - hit.emit() gets called in that function - not entirely sure but makes sense
+    - because emit is a signal that the player hits, the signal function i added called "body_entered" probably happens if another body collides with the player's body
+    - Emitted when the received body enters this area. body can be a PhysicsBody2D or a TileMap.
+TileMaps are detected if their TileSet has collision shapes configured.
+Requires monitoring to be set to true.
+    - so it is a built in signal for the specific class Area2D

 ##### Understanding the Code so far